dahlia/awesome-sqlalchemy/README.rst

    spatial databases.

    GeoAlchemy 2 focuses on PostGIS_.
 PostGIS 1.5 and PostGIS 2 are supported.
+   Spatialite_ is also supported, but using GeoAlchemy 2 with Spatialite requires some specific configuration on the application side.

    GeoAlchemy 2 aims to be simpler than its predecessor, GeoAlchemy_.
    Simpler to use, and simpler to maintain.